Jones-Bros-Civil-Engineering/FleetFlow/FleetFlow/README.md

 **Workforce Coordinators**

 * For operated requests, assign `operators` who have required tickets and no overlaps

+## Authorization

+Roles live in the `profiles.role` column and are surfaced to clients through a custom JWT claim.
+The frontend's route guards use this value for a better UX, but these checks are advisory—Postgres **row level security** is the source of truth and enforces all authorization.

 ## APIs (DB views & RPCs)